59th National Film Awards: Selection process

 The Directorate of Film Festivals invited nominations for the 2012 award ceremony on 26 December 2011.
-Feature and Non-Feature Films certified by Central Board of Film Certification between 1 January 2011, and 31 December 2011, were eligible for the film award categories.
+Feature and Non-Feature Films certified by the Central Board of Film Certification between 1 January 2011, and 31 December 2011, were eligible for the film award categories.
 The written material on Indian cinema published in Indian print media during the same period were eligible for the best writing on cinema section.
 The dubbed, revised or copied versions of a film or translation, abridgements, edited or annotated works and reprints were ineligible for the awards.
 The deadline for submissions was 17 January 2012.

 The Feature Film category received 186 entries in 19 languages, marking the highest number of submissions in the history of the National Film Awards, as of 2011.
 A total of 156 entries were received in the Non-Feature Films category along with 28 books and 22 articles which were submitted for the Best Writing in Cinema.